NCBI-Codeathons/amr-2024-team-dave/README.md

 ## Project Goals

 This project aims to develop a machine learning model for rapid identification of ESKAPE pathogens, enhancing diagnostic capabilities and informing treatment strategies.
-The model will be trained on genomic, phenotypic, and clinical data to improve accuracy and sensitivity.
+The model will be trained on genomic and protein sequences, phenotypic and clinical data to predict phenotypic features and clinical outcomes from sample's genomic sequence.

 Keywords: ESKAPE pathogens, Machine learning, Genomic data, Phenotypic data, Clinical data, Model development, Diagnostic tool, public health